Kevin-Naidoo/AdvancedTopics_Concurrency/networking.md

 The router is situated at 172.17.0.1 <br>
 Beatrice is at 172.17.16.255 which is in the range of: 172.17.16.0- 172.17.31.255 <br>
 Thus, Beatrice is not able to get access to the internet.
+EOF.